Sustainable3DCities/sim_meta/3_sim_out_linked_to_TINRelief/Readme.md

-# SQL-scripts for linking simulation output to TINRelief
+# Linking simulation output to TINRelief